 Born in Trunch between January and March 1899.
 He was the son of Thomas and Maria, and had 3 brothers and 1 sister.
 They lived at 18 Chapel Road and he was at school in 1911.
 He joined the Tank Corps as Gunner 96962 and died May 9th.1918 in Germany, aged 19.
 Buried in Hessen in Germany in the Niederzwehren Cemetery, VI.L.13.
 This cemetery was used for British prisoners of war who died in Germany.

 Born in Trunch about 1887.
 He was the son of Thomas and Sarah and had 2 brothers.
 They lived at 1 Frarey’s Lane (now Wright’s Loke, I think) and he was a cellar man at the brewery.
 He joined the Norfolk Regiment as private 14978 and died on September 26th.1915 in France, aged 29.
 Commemorated on Panels 30 & 31of the Loos memorial.

 Arthur C (Callum) SPURGEON

-Born in Trunch about 1895.
+Born in Trunch in 1894.
 He was the son of John and Catherine and had 1 brother and 4 sisters.
 They lived at the Butchery on the Hill and he was an assistant butcher.
 He joined the Machine Gun Corps as an infantry man – private 148413, and died on Sept 12th.
 1918 in France aged 23.
 Commemorated on panel 10 of the Vis-en-Artois memorial.